At a glance

 To prevent dangerous interference to the climate system, the aim is to limit the temperature increase to well below 2 degrees Celsius (°C) above pre-industrial levels, and even to 1.5 °C. This is the agreement adopted by the global community at the 2015 Climate Conference in Paris (UNFCCC 2015).
 To achieve this target, global greenhouse gas emissions must be reduced rapidly and substantially (cf. 'Greenhouse gas emissions' indicator).

-According to calculations by the Hadley Centre, in 2018 the global average near-surface temperature was approximately 0.60 °C above the average for the 1961 to 1990 period.
-This makes 2018 the fourth warmest year on record.
+According to calculations by the Hadley Centre, in 2019 the global average near-surface temperature was approximately 0.74 °C above the average for the 1961 to 1990 period.
+This makes 2019 the second warmest year on record.
 The five warmest years since records began have all occurred in the last five years.

 The Hadley Centre's temperature data form part of an internationally recognised body of temperature datasets.
 As with other available datasets, the global average surface temperature is based on measurement data from meteorological stations.
 The global average surface temperature is calculated from worldwide measurements using a combination of calculation rules and interpolations.
-More detailed information about the Hadley Centre calculations can be found in a paper which describes the HadCRUT4 model (Morice et al. 2012).
+Information about the Hadley Centre calculations can be found in a paper which describes the HadCRUT4 model (Morice et al. 2012).

 More detailed information: 'Trends der Lufttemperatur' (in German only).